Youtube Ads for 2024 | Types of YouTube Ads and Their Features

 Youtube ads reach customers by accurately targeting them based on their needs.
 Therefore, resulting in more conversions along with huge profits.
 In 2020 Apple Inc spent around $ 237.15 million for promoting their product using Youtubes Ads and in return, they made huge profits in the following years.
 That’s how powerful Youtube Ads are.

 Ever since Google bought YouTube in 2006, several updates have been made to the platform to be ad-friendly.
 Google collects all user information, such as browser and search history, geographical data, and so on.
 After that, with the help of Google’s machine learning algorithm, ads are personalized to the customers based on the collected user information.
+Video marketing in healthcare boosts audience targeting and conversions.
 Hence, targeting the right customer based on their needs.
 This results in great profit due to a high conversion rate.

 Example:- If a cricket enthusiast watches cricket videos regularly, then the algorithm will automatically detect this information and start to display ads for products like a cricket bat, gloves, and other sports gear.
 Since this user will most likely show an interest in buying these products, companies make an immense profit using Youtube ads.